AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-Ignoring the compilation problems (Item 48), The `if` statement is evaluated at runtime.
-It would be
+Ignoring the compilation problems ([Item 48](effective_cpp#item-48-be-aware-of-template-metaprogramming)), notice
-better if it were evaluated at compile time.
-This can be done with function overloading.
+that the `if` statement is evaluated at runtime.
+It would be better if it were evaluated at compile time with function overloading.

 ``` cpp
 template<typename IterT, typename DistT>